BeardazardTCG/pokebinder-frontend/blog/how-we-calculate-daily-card-values.md

 - **Works for vintage and modern cards**

 Want to see it live?
-[Search any card](https://www.pokebinder.co.uk/search?q=charizard) and scroll down to the “Market Overview” section.
+Hit a cards page and scroll down to the “Market Overview” section.

 We show you *what sold*, *when*, and *for how much*.